pop-framework-developers/Socrata-Github-Smart-City-Application/Github-ETL/README.md

 user_url: URL of the user that owns the repository that contains a file that refers to the dataset with the identifier.
 score: given by Github to the search (the higher, the better).

+-get_opendata_github_repositories_and_users.ktr.
+This process gets output data from previous process (get_opendata_github_data.ktr) and stores data from repositories into a file (these are repositories that reference to open datasets).The following parameters are required: Github connection data (parameters client_id, client_secret, token, and user), as well as path and file name of the file (by default, it is results_search_open_data.csv) where results of previous process (get_opendata_github_data.ktr) is stored (parameter sqlite_file).
+This process

--get_opendata_github_repositories_and_users.ktr.  the data gathered about the repositories referencing dataset of USA cities is stored in measures_repository.csv....
+The target the data gathered about the repositories referencing dataset of USA cities is stored in measures_repository.csv....